mossystonemedia/100-days-of-code/log.md

 - Finished Sun Star entries into spreadsheet

 **Thoughts**
 - Why is my site so dang slow?
 Should I switch to Google hosting or just streamline this site?

+### Day 15: January 31, 2017
+**Today's progress**
+- Started seeking out blog posts to beef up print side of portfolio.

+**Thoughts**
+- Thinking I'm going to divide this into 6 columns so they can match up better, rather than the 3.
+Then smaller font for outlet and date.
 <!--**Link to work:** [Calculator App](http://www.example.com)

 ### Day 0: February 30, 2016 (Example 2)